SEO Beginners Guide: Google Ranking Factors (Updated)15 min read

 Click-Through Rate (CTR)

-Time on Site is exactly what it sounds like, how long a user stays on a given page or website.
-Google relates a user’s time spent on a website to how satisfied a user is with the content relevance of the site.
-A higher time on site measurement correlates with better page ranking.
+Time on site (or dwell time) is exactly what it sounds like—how long a user stays on a given page or website.
+Google relates a user’s time spent on a website to how satisfied a user is with the relevance of the site.
+More time on site correlates with better page ranking.

 H1 & H2 Tags

 H1 and H2 tags are HTML in the source code of a page.
 These heading tags tell Google (and human users) how the information on your page is structured.
 The H1 (“title tag”) is the highest level tag on any page.
 Lower level headings (H2s, H3s) are used to organize a page’s content even further.
 For example, this page has a title tag (H1), numbered sections (H2s), and paragraph headers (H3s).
 With Google’s human-like ability to read a page’s content, heading tags aren’t quite as critical as they once were.
 However, because they help readers navigate a page, they are still an important ranking signal.